1, 4-6, 8, 10, *11, 14, 15, 18, 21, 22, **23, 24, 29, 34, 35, 36,

 - Find the maximum sum leaf to root path in a Binary Tree.
 GFG

 – Do an inorder traversal and store all the odd level node data in an array.
 Then reverse the array.
-Again do a inorder and replace the value at each odd level node with the value in the array(you will have to maintain a pointer in that array as to which value has to be replaced next).
+Again do a inorder and replace the value at each odd level node with the value in the array.
+Basically we are replacing the value and not changing the link.

 – We can also do a level order traversal.
 So all the odd level node in an array and then reverse the node value.